 The Joint Morris Organisations (JMO)

 There are three umbrella organisations in the UK that support sides or groups that perform Morris dance in all its forms.
-They come together as the Joint Morris Organisations (JMO) to discuss issues that affect all of Morris dancers and to organise National events such as the JMO Day of Dance in Peterborough on Saturday 19th May 2018.
+They come together as the Joint Morris Organisations (JMO) to discuss issues that affect all of Morris dancers and to organise National events such as the JMO Day of Dance in Manchester on Saturday 30th March 2019.

 The Morris Ring